flatiron/restful/README.md

 There are several ways to provide security and authorization for accessing resource methods exposed with restful.
 The recommended pattern for authorization is to use resourceful's ability for `before` and `after` hooks.
 In these hooks, you can add additional business logic to restrict access to the resource's methods.

-It is **not** recommended to place authorization logic in the routing layer, as in an ideal world the router will be a reflected interface of your resource.
+It is **not** recommended to place authorization logic in the routing layer, as in an ideal world the router will be a reflected interface of the resource.
 In theory, the security of the router is somewhat irrelevant since the resource could have multiple reflected interfaces that all required the same business logic.

 **TL;DR; For security and authorization, you should use resourceful's `before` and `after` hooks.**